Scepheo/compos-and-courses/DependencyInjection/readme.md

 {
     public object Resolve(Type type)
     {
+        // We'll be adding the actual code here later

         return null;
     }
 }
 ```

-Well, that test is going to fail...
+Well, that test is going to fail - we just return null instead of an
+instantiated object.
 So, how do we solve this?
-We have no idea
+We have no idea what `type` is
-what `type` is going to be.
-In fact, in our test case it's `Screen`, and our
+going to be.
+In fact, in our test case it's `Screen`, and our library project
-library project doesn't even know that type exists!
+doesn't even know that type exists!

 This is the sort of problem you solve using a little thing called "reflection":
 code that allows you to get information about code (it can "reflect" on itself).